NkemRay/Olist-Data-Analysis/README.md

 6; What is the distribution of seller ratings on Olist, and how does this impact sales performance?

-Ans; 5 review_score with 30% sellers account for the most sales made by OLIst
+Ans; 5 review_score with 30% seller ratings account for the most sales made by OLIst

 7;  How many customers have made repeat purchases on Olist, and what percentage of total sales do they account for?

-Ans; 2,997 customers palced order on Olist more than once and they account for approximately 6% of the total sales
+Ans; 2,997 customers placed order on Olist more than once and they account for approximately 6% of the total sales

 8;  What is the average customer rating for products sold on Olist, and how does this impact sales performance?